Skip to main content

 > Run the agent with my own prompt template

-vigolium agent --agent claude --prompt-template security-code-review --source ./src
+vigolium agent query --provider anthropic-api-key --prompt-template security-code-review --source ./src

 Dry-run to preview the rendered prompt: